traefik/traefik-helm-chart/README.md

 ### Upgrade from the Standard Traefik Chart to Traefik + Opt-In CRDs Chart

+> [!Caution]
+> The CRD chart is deprecated.
+It will be removed soon

 > [!WARNING]
 > To avoid conflicts, **you must change the ownership of CRDs before installing the CRDs chart**.